sav18/miniSOC/README.md

 ### Creating Workflows on Shuffle
 Create a new workflow:
 Use the Wazuh Node to receive alerts.
-This is where I am stuck at.
-I followed the steps suggested in the following articles and videos.
-But I was not able to create the workflow to receive the alerts from Wazuh.
 Add a Condition Node to evaluate the alert severity.
-I have understood about how to use a condition but I am trying to figure out what parameters to put for checking the conditions: Here the condition is to check if there is any vulnerability.
+Here the condition is to check if there is any vulnerability.
 Eg. If there is a brute force attack then wazuh gets an alert saying ‘Multiple authentication failures’.
 In this condition send the alert to IRIS where it does a incident response and we can create a report for the incident.
 Integrate with IRIS and MISP using their respective nodes.
 MISP is a bit complicated so I chose not to implement it now, will focus on Shuffle.
 Use nodes to send notifications to collaboration tools (e.g., Slack, email).
 Save the workflow.